Rent safe and private dog parks hosted by locals

 Develop a long-term behavioral modification plan

-If your dog’s growling suggests an underlying problem that you need to fix — for example, if they growl at every stranger as opposed to simply expressing discomfort at being touched in a certain way — you’ll want to develop a long-term behavioral modification plan to help them feel better about the world around them.
+If your dog’s growling suggests an underlying problem that you need to fix—for example, if they growl at every stranger as opposed to simply expressing discomfort at being touched in a certain way—you’ll want to develop a long-term behavioral modification plan.
+This type of thoughtful training can help them feel better about the surrounding world.

 What not to do when your dog growls

 Growling is valuable canine communication!
-You should never punish your dog for growling for a few important reasons:
+You should never punish your dog for growling.
+Here's why:

 • If you create an even more negative association with the things that make your dog growl by punishing them, you risk piling onto their existing difficult emotions and ultimately making situations harder to train through.
-Think about it: If every time your dog sees another dog they feel scared and growl, and then you get mad at them, now they think that other dogs are scary to start with but also that they make their owner upset too.
+Think about it: Every time your dog sees another dog, they feel scared and growl.
+Then you get mad at them.
+Now they think that other dogs are scary to start with and that they make you, their owner, upset too.
 That’s not a cycle you want to be in!
-You want triggers to eventually be associated with happiness.
+You want triggers to eventually be associated with happy or neutral emotions.

 When in doubt, contact a professional trainer

 Growling is normal in many circumstances.
-If your dog only growls on occasion, and if it’s easy to figure out what they’re trying to tell you, there’s no cause for concern.
+If your dog only growls on occasion—and it’s easy to figure out what they’re trying to tell you—there’s no cause for concern.

 Trainer Review of this Article